Rantesh/RobotCode/README.md

 * 1/18 Tested autonomous a ton.
 Got to go straight for seven feet.
 Gage, Josh, Frankie, and Hunter have GitHub with permissions.
 * 1/20 We made the Ramp class and implemented it into teleop and autonomous drive.
 Minor adjustments to methods in teleop.
 * 1/21 Got the ultraSonic sensor working.
 Tested it in autonomous.
+* 1/24 Worked on SmartDashboard; got the autoSwitch working.
+Helped mechanical test climbing.
+Created an interface for multiple autonomous programs.
+Started working on editing robot preferences from the SmartDashboard.